-How Year-End Decisions Can Directly Impact Your Savings and Minimize the Amount of Taxes You Owe
+Decisions that Can Directly Impact Your Savings and Minimize the Amount of Taxes You Owe

 2020 has been as unconventional a year as we can remember, and your tax situation may be different than in previous years.
-As an aviation professional, now is a great time to implement certain year-end tax planning moves prior to December 31.
-Whether you’ve had a banner year or are looking forward to leaving this one up in the clouds, these six year-end tips can minimize the amount of taxes you owe and help you keep as much of your earnings as possible.
+As law enforcement professional, now is a great time to implement certain year-end tax planning moves prior to December 31.
+Whether you’ve had a banner year or are looking forward to leaving this year in the rearview mirror, these six year-end tips can minimize the amount of taxes you owe and help you keep as much of your earnings as possible.

 It’s wise to reassess your retirement plan on an annual basis.
-This is especially important for airline pilots, who face a mandatory airline retirement age of 65.
-2020 was an especially difficult year for many pilots due to the COVID-19 pandemic.
-If you’ve experienced a layoff or other unexpected job change, your advisor can help you identify any necessary changes to help you stay on track with your retirement planning.
+This is especially important for law enforcement professionals who hope to retire early.
+If you’ve experienced an injury or other unexpected job change, your advisor can help you identify any necessary changes to help you stay on track with your retirement planning.

 Take some time to evaluate your charitable commitments for the rest of the year.
 While charitable donations by check or cash are the most common, you may also consider utilizing low-cost-basis stocks for larger charitable contributions.
 If you plan to itemize, you can receive a tax deduction based on the fair market value as of the date of the gift, and both you and the charity can avoid paying taxes on the gain.
 This is applicable to investments that have been held for at least 12 months.